GeorgeOrzanescu/Kubernetes/ReplicaSet/replicaSet-definition.md

 spec:

 # modify replicas according to your case

 replicas: 3

 selector:

     matchLabels:

+# selects pods with the same label

       tier: frontend

 template:

     metadata:

       labels:

+# these labels will be applied to the pods created by the ReplicaSet

         tier: frontend